MaurizioB/Bigglesworth/docs/Bigglesworth/Librarian/index.rst

 Librarian
 ---------

-.. role:: precontents
+.. role:: summary

-:precontents:`The librarian allows you to manage all your sounds`.
+:summary:`The librarian allows you to manage all your sounds`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^